Weierstrass, Montgomery, and Edwards elliptic curve forms

 The frumious Bandersnatch!”

-These curves all have a have a twisted Edwards curve form and a Montgomery curve form, just like the relationship between Ed25519 and Curve25519 that I wrote about a few days ago.
+These curves all have a twisted Edwards curve form and a Montgomery curve form, just like the relationship between Ed25519 and Curve25519 that I wrote about a few days ago.

 As its name suggests, the Baby Jubjub elliptic curve is related to the Jubjub curve but smaller.